 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-I sometimes use Formative Psychotherapy which focuses on how we form ourselves in our defences, how they become habitual, and how we can affect a change to our form and therefore our experience.
+I sometimes use Formative Psychotherapy which focuses on how we defend ourselves against the challenges we have faced in life, how they become habitual, and how we can affect a change in order to widen our experience of life.

 When I work